Herman Brood: Suicide and legacy

 Toward the end of his life, Brood vowed to abstain from most drugs, reducing his drug use to alcohol and a daily shot of speed ("2 grams per day").
 On 11 July 2001, depressed by the failure of his drug rehabilitation program and facing serious medical problems because of his prolonged drug use, he committed suicide by jumping from the roof of the Amsterdam Hilton Hotel at the age of 54.
 He left a note, stating "Ik heb er geen zin meer in, misschien zie ik jullie nog wel eens.
-Maak er een mooi feest van." which translates to "I don't feel like it anymore, maybe I'll see you all again some day.
-Have a nice party."
+Maak er een mooi feest van." which translates to "I don’t feel like it anymore, maybe I'll see you all again some day.
+Turn it into a nice party."

 Extensively covered by the national media, his cremation took place five days later.
-Before the cremation, Brood's casket was driven from the Hilton hotel to Paradiso, Amsterdam, the streets lined with thousands of spectators.
+Before the cremation, Brood's coffin was driven from the Hilton hotel to Paradiso, Amsterdam, the streets lined with thousands of spectators.
 A commemorative concert was held in Paradiso, with performances by Hans Dulfer, André Hazes, and Jules Deelder, and the leading Dutch music magazine Muziekkrant OOR devoted an entire issue to him.
 His ashes were inurned at Zorgvlied cemetery.

 Soon after his suicide, Brood's version of "My Way" spent three weeks as number one in the Dutch singles charts; the market value of his art work also increased greatly.
 A characteristic note is that Brood's paintings had often been targeted by vandals during his life, but after his death they were stolen for their value.
 His popularity (or notoriety) was confirmed by the fact that his name turned out to be the strongest brand of the year.